rpodcast/r_dev_projects/.devcontainer/README.md

 * The default linting is based on the [`{lintr}`](https://github.com/jimhester/lintr) package and might need some tweaking.
 Consult the [project configuration](https://github.com/jimhester/lintr#project-configuration) of the `lintr` repository for more infomation.

+## Accessing Visual Studio Code Container

+1. Launch Visual Studio Code
+1. Open the folder where you cloned this repository.
+Note that you do not open the `.devcontainer` folder, since the Remote extension will recognize this folder automatically.
+1. The container images will be built with Docker, and depending on bandwidth it could take some time.
+Note that the container build will be cached for future use.
+1. After the build process completes, Visual Studio Code will refresh and use the container runtime.
+You may need to launch the terminal separate if it does not load automatically.

 ## RStudio Setup

 In recent years, the open-source version of RStudio Server has been succesfully integrated into Docker containers in multiple projects including the excellent [Rocker Project](https://www.rocker-project.org/) led by Carl Boettiger, Dirk Eddelbuettel, and Noam Ross.
 Recently, they created version-stable R containers based on R version 4.0.0 or later at the [rocker-org/rocker-versioned2](https://github.com/rocker-org/rocker-versioned2) GitHub repository based on the recent Ubuntu 20.04 LTS release, as well as integrated the new [RStudio Package Manager (RSPM)](https://packagemanager.rstudio.com/) which hosts compiled binaries of R packages for installation on Linux.
 I decided to create a custom container for RStudio server following principles in their [new infrastructure](https://github.com/rocker-org/rocker-versioned2#modifying-and-extending-images-in-the-new-architecture) with a custom `Dockerfile` inspired by their [`Dockerfile_rstudio_4.0.2`](https://github.com/rocker-org/rocker-versioned2/blob/master/dockerfiles/Dockerfile_rstudio_4.0.2), and wrapping the execution within [Docker Compose](https://docs.docker.com/compose/).
 Highlights of the customizations I implemented: